Avilpa1/JsShooterGame/Readme.md

 # JsShooterGame

-I created this game during my winter break while attending a coding boot camp.
+I created this game during my winter break while attending coding boot camp.
 At the time i had about two months experice in JS, HTML and CSS.
 This was definetly fun to do and also a great learning experience that solidified my understanding of Javascript.
 I'll be polishing this game and adding more features soon.

 Thanks for checking it out!